Weaving a Story: Production

 Most of the episode consists of a summary of the previous thirteen installments, with the use of numerous captions written in Matisse Mincho font and in bold type.
-The entire first part is also devoid of background music; the staff also kept character lines to a minimum.
+The entire first part is devoid of background music; the staff also kept character lines to a minimum.
 The second part, on the other hand, while presenting unedited sequences and continuing the plot, consists of images constructed using photographic material collected from previous episodes.
 The number of new frames was reduced to only five hundred.
-Whilst normally for summary episodes duplicate films of the scenes already filmed are used, Neon Genesis Evangelion decided to re-photograph the component drawings for "Weaving a Story" instead.
+Whilst normally for summary episodes duplicate films of the scenes already filmed are used, Neon Genesis Evangelion staff decided to re-photograph the component drawings for "Weaving a Story" instead.
 For the scene of Sachiel's attack, the crew intentionally deleted the flying VTOL vehicles present in the original installment.
-The staff also added sequences with different colouring, such as the scene where the Eva-00 goes berserk.
+The staff also added old sequences with different colouring, such as the scene where the Eva-00 goes berserk.
 Takashi Nagasako, Junko Iwao, Takehito Koyasu, Katsumi Suzuki, Miki Nagasawa, Tetsuya Iwanaga and Kotono Mitsuishi played unidentified characters audible in the background of the scenes of "Weaving a Story".
 Yoko Takahashi, who had already sung the opening theme song, also sang a version of "Fly Me to the Moon" which was later used as the episode's closing theme song, later replaced in later editions of the series by a version called "Rei solo/Normal".

 Cultural references and themes

 According to Kazuya Tsurumaki, assistant director of the series, Anno may have taken inspiration from the 45th episode of Mobile Suit Victory Gundam, "Uso Dances in Hallucination", to compose "Weaving a Story"; like the Gundam episode, "Weaving a Story" is a summary episode that is not really one, telling something new instead.
 Evangelion Chronicle magazine compared the heavy use of captions in the first part of "Weaving a Story" to the films of director Kon Ichikawa, and the Furuhata Ninzaburo series.
-The Japanese title of the episode was translated in the English edition as "Seele, the throne of the soul".
+The Japanese title of the episode has been translated in the English edition as "Seele, the throne of the soul".
 Carl Gustav Horn, editor of the North American edition of the manga, linked the "throne of the soul" to the Jewish Kabbalah, describing it as "a very Sephirothic concept".
 Critic Mario Pasqualini noted how the character za (座) could also be translated as "theater", linking the title translation "Theatre of the Soul" to the last episodes of the series, in which the characters of the series undergo therapy in a metaphysical theater.